-Shumate pleaded guilty Friday in Harrison County Circuit Court to signing false travel documents and receiving reimbursement for expenses she didn't incur.
+Shumate is among the former DMR employees who left the agency after an investigation into spending practices.
+She pleaded guilty Aug.
+15 in Harrison County Circuit Court to signing false travel documents and receiving reimbursement for expenses she didn't incur.

 A federal audit found the Coastal Impact Assistance Program full of conflicts, including the lot purchase.
 The U.S. Fish and Wildlife Service is reviewing recommendations for changes.
 Penny Bartnicki, chief of Fish and Wildlife's Coastal Impact Assistance Program branch, said the review process is taking longer than expected and should be finished within the next year.

 Then-Gov. Haley Barbour selected DMR to manage Coastal Impact Assistance Program money received by Mississippi and other coastal states.
 The money comes from offshore oil leases.
 The federal audit from 2009 to 2012 questioned $30 million in spending, 77 percent of all funding sampled.
 Mississippi, plus its three coast counties, received $99.8 million.